Beresford Foreshore Enhancement Project

 Project Funding

-The $23.1 million Beresford Foreshore Coastal Protection and Enhancement Project was jointly funded by the State Government Regional Grants Scheme project managed by the Mid West Development Commission and the Mid West Ports Authority with the City contributing $1.8 million in funding towards amenities.
+The $23.1 million Beresford Foreshore Coastal Protection and Enhancement Project was jointly funded by the State Government Regional Grants Scheme, the Mid West Development Commission and the Mid West Ports Authority with the City contributing $1.8 million in funding towards amenities.

 DPRID Logo MWPA Logo